 Now, take a look at your metrics to perform a visual audit of what is going on.

 The more optimization metrics you choose to use, the better!
 Get as in-depth using the SERP Analyzer as you can.
-The more you delve into it, and the more metrics you make use of, the better your experience will be at trying to perform a successful data audit and truly level-up your content, giving you the best chances of succeeding at getting top-page rankings for your keywords.
+The more you delve into it, and the more metrics you make use of, the better your experience will be at trying to perform a successful data audit and truly level-up your content, giving you the best chances of succeeding at getting top-page rankings for your seed and LSI keywords.

 Then, fix/rework everything that needs to be fixed and/or reworked to get all of the optimization factors greened out!